 For many years North Korea has exported people abroad.
 These workers are widely recognised to be victims of forced labour.
 In response, the United Nations Security Council ordered that all North Korean workers be returned home by 22nd December 2019.
 The United States, European Union and multiple other countries maintain sanctions that limit trade with the North Korean regime.
 Notably, the US imposed sanctions on two companies suspected of employing North Korean labour in Russia in November 2020.

 While there are credible reports of North Korean labourers working in many countries, it is in the Chinese border city Dandong that they are most heavily concentrated.
 In October 2020 Nikkei Asia reported that “the number of… North Koreans is estimated to reach tens of thousands in Dandong alone.
 By working in defiance of the U.N. sanctions, they provide Pyongyang with crucial foreign currency income… There are over 100 factories in Dandong that hire North Korean workers...
 They make a range of products from clothing and electronics to processed seafood.”

 The British newspaper, The Guardian, recently reported that Dandong Huayang Textiles and Garments Co Ltd (DHTG) appear to be employing large numbers of North Korean forced labourers at its factories.
 The newspaper further identified that DHTG was supplying Personal Protective Equipment (PPE) to various clients in Europe, the United States and South Africa- including British firm Unispace Global Ltd.

 DHTG produces a wide variety of garments in addition to PPE.
-Import Key, a compiler of US Customs records, identifies that the following companies have received goods from DHTG in the last twelve months:
+US Customs records identified that the following companies have received goods from DHTG in the last twelve months: